tilda/magnesium-dotfiles/README.md

 - `fastfetch`
 - kde plasma
   - desktop & konsole themed using [catppuccin](https://catppuccin.com) macchiato
+  - also [monocraft](https://github.com/IdreesInc/Monocraft) font used in konsole
 - `moonlight` (discord)
-  - mostly for linux native updater
+  - mostly for `nativeFixes` linux native updater
   - installed discord in user folder because client modding is incompatible with system installs basically
     - used [this script by @maddymeows](https://gist.github.com/maddymeows/6af1a5d5a870c13b7b159c4463edee70) to bootstrap